-Project/Item Description (as seen on RFP): Prime Bidder: Contact Email and Phone Company Name, Address and Trade: iness' status in terms of Minority and/or Woman-Owned Business Enterprise representative of contractor, I make this Aff.
-It is the policy of the City of Providence that m have the maximum opportunity to participate in of the Providence Code of Ordinances and Chaparticipation goals apply to contracts. inority business enterprises (MBEs) and women business enterprises (WBEs) should a procurements and projects as prime contractors and vendors.
+Project /Item Description (as seen on RFP): Prime Bidder: Contact Email and Phone Company Name, Address and Trade: Which one of the following describes y certification with the State of Rhode Is our business' status in terms of Minority and/or Woman-Owned Business Enterprise and?
+MBE WBE Neither MBE nor WBE representative of contractor, I make It is the policy of the City of Providence have the maximum opportunity to parti d signing the bottom of this document in my capacity as the contractor or an authorized his Affidavit: that minority business enterprises (MBEs) and women business enterprises (WBEs) should sipate in procurements and projects as prime contractors and vendors.
 Pursuant to Sec.
-21-52 pter 31-14 et seq . of the Rhode Island General Laws (as amended), MBE and WBE The goal for Women's Bus siness Enterprise (MBE) participation is 10% of the total bid value. siness Enterprise (WBE) participation is 10% of the total bid value. ined MBE/WBE participation is 20% of the total bid value.
-If awarded the contract, I understand that my co Providence (MBE/WBE Office), copies of all e ompany must submit to the Minority and Women's Business Coordinator at the City of executed agreements with the subcontractor(s) being utilized to achieve the participation Laws.
-I understand that these documents must be submitted prior to the issuance I understand that, if awarded the contract, n required by the MBE/WBE Office on a quar contract.
-Initial ny firm must submit to the MBE/WBE Office canceled checks and reports terly basis verifying payments to the subcontractors(s) utilized on the unable to utilize the subcontractor(s) identified in my Statement of Intent, I understand d WBE firm(s) to meet the participation goals.
-I understand that I may not make a approval of the MBE/WBE Office.
-If awarded this contract, I understand that a records and files of my firm from time to tim firm is complying with the City's MBE/WBE Initial penalty of perjury that the contents of the foregoing Affidavit are true and correct Signature of Bidder Printed Name Company Name Date
+21-52 and Chapter 37-14 et seq. of the Rhode Island General Laws (as amended), MBE and WBE The goal for Wom rity Business Enterprise (MBE) participation is 10% of the total bid value. en's Business Enterprise (WBE) participation is 10% of the total bid value. r combined MBE/WBE participation is 20% of the total bid value.
+If awarded the contract, I understand the Providence (MBE/WBE Office), copie Initial It my company must submit to the Minority and Women's Business Coordinator at the City of of all executed agreements with the subcontractor(s) being utilized to achieve the participation General Laws.
+I understand that these documents must be submitted prior to the issuance of the initial tract, my firm must submit to the MBE/WBE Office canceled checks and reports a quarterly basis verifying payments to the subcontractors(s) utilized on the that I must substitute another certified I substitution until I have obtained the Initial If awarded this contract, I understant records and files of my firm from tin firm is complying with the City's ME Initial I do solemnly declare and affirm und to the best of my knowledge, informa er the penalty of perjury that the contents of the foregoing Affidavit are true and correct ion, and belief.
+Signature of Bidder Printed Name Company Name Date